 The oyaji in the main story is Kamita, a caring father trying to move on to the next stage of his life.
 He has a young, adorable daughter who he works hard to care for alone.
 Kamita’s kind smile has caught the eye of the younger Take who runs the restaurant he works at.
 When he learns that Kamita is getting a divorce because he’s gay, Take is overwhelmed by the possibility that he might be available and interested..

 …something bothered me about this work though.
 Divorce is common fodder for these older parent stories and is terribly misused and ill-represented in manga in general, perhaps as a result of age/lack of knowledge and culture gap.
-I’ll admit it rubbed me the wrong way by demonizing the wife (in BL–no way!), even though Kamita is the one who married her fully knowing that he was gay.
+It rubbed me the wrong way by demonizing the wife (in BL–no way!), even though Kamita is the one who married her fully knowing that he was gay.
 Not cool.
-But he manned up and admitted he did something terrible and won me back (somewhat).
+But he finally owned up to some responsibility and admitted he did something terrible and won me back (somewhat).
 This could have been done more gracefully.
 It was a bitter taste in the otherwise very sweet story.

 Konoyo Ibun (Volume 3) by Suzuki Tsuta